 Adult Dental Plans

 Conversely, adult dental plans usually place a limit on the amount they will pay for covered services (often $1,000) rather than limiting your potential out-of-pocket costs.
 Typically, a dental plan will cover most or all of preventive care costs if you visit an in-network dentist.
 These dentists have agreed to accept the plan’s negotiated rate as full payment for these services.
-Preventive services generally include 2 visits within a 12-month period, including a cleaning and bi-yearly X-rays.
+Preventive services generally include 2 visits within 12 months, including a cleaning and bi-yearly X-rays.

 Future Food for Thought